The Departmental Juno Transparency and Opportunity Committee

 DR DANIEL MORTLOCK

-Dr Daniel Mortlock is a lecturer with a joint position in Physics (in the Astrophysics Group) and Mathematics (in the Statistics Section).
+Dr Daniel Mortlock is a senior lecturer with a joint position in Physics (in the Astrophysics Group) and Mathematics (in the Statistics Section).
 He also has a part-time position at Stockholm University where he is a guest professor in the Astronomy Department.
 He has been at Imperial since 2005 and was chair of the Physics Department’s postdoctoral committee from 2009-2011, and hence an ex-officio member of the Juno Committee; he received an Imperial College London Faculty Research Staff Award for these efforts.
 He is now an ordinary member of the Juno Committee with a broad interest in equality, diversity and inclusion efforts, and in particular spreading best practice across departments and institutions, for which he received an ICL Faculty Research Staff Award.